 People often call me to confirm their suspicions that a certain action constitutes financial elder abuse, and these vague inquiries are frustrating for any lawyer to hear.
 I listen, tell them it does sound suspicious, and implore them call the Elder Abuse Hotline.
 I can't report it, because callers usually do not provide names or any other identifying information.
 Afterwards, I can only hope that they act on the knowledge that their aging loved one is in what sounds like an abusive situation.

-Maybe you're one of those who do nothing, or perhaps you're considering reporting this crime, but don't know how to do it.
 If you think an elder in your life has been or is being abused, I can only urge you to speak up.
-You need details to make a useful report of financial abuse.
+But first, you need to gather some details and know where to file a report.